riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 8

+This was a pretty standard if-elses typing exercise.
+At least the way I solved it.
+Will now head to Twitter to see what other people came up with.

 # Day 7

 Was able to use `library(igraph)` for the first one, but had to write a loop for Part II.